yaagmurss/Automation-Developer-Professional-Training/6_UI_Automation_with_the_Modern_Experience_in_Studio.md

 ![resim](https://github.com/yaagmurss/AdvancedRPADeveloperCertificationTrainingNotes/assets/52479605/da4feaee-af8a-4b2c-829c-a781d89c95c2)

 - ***Input mode*** : Select which method the Robot should use to interact with the target application.
-Hardware Events uses the hardware driver to perform the action.
+'Hardware Events' uses the hardware driver to perform the action.
 This is the slowest method, it cannot work in the background, but it is compatible with all desktop apps.
-Simulates using accessibility APIs.
+'Simulate' using accessibility APIs.
 Recommended for browsers, Java based applications, SAP.
 Usually more reliable than Hardware Events.
 Sends all text in a single action.
 Works even if target app is not in focus.
 Please test if your target application UI element supports this.
-Chromium API performs actions using debugger APIs.
+'Chromium API' performs actions using debugger APIs.
 Works only for Chromium elements.
 Sends all text in one go.
 Works even if target app is not in focus.
-Window Messages simulate using Win32 messages.
+'Window Messages' simulate using Win32 messages.
 Recommended for desktop apps.
 Usually more reliable than Hardware Events.
 Sends all text in a single action.
 Works even if target app is not in focus.
 Please test if your target application UI element supports this.
-Background runs actions in the background.
+'Background' runs actions in the background.
 Tries to use either Simulate or Chromium API where possible, while complex activities (image, native text) run as usual, in the foreground.
 It is highly recommended to use this method with the Verify Execution feature.
 Note: Using the Background input mode with Universal Windows Platform applications is not supported, which means applications of this type cannot be automated in the background.

 ![resim](https://github.com/yaagmurss/AdvancedRPADeveloperCertificationTrainingNotes/assets/52479605/c3aa2c17-a6a3-4622-9f81-8bdc9f022c16)